CLI reference

 This command scans for and removes temporary directories matching these patterns:

-agentops-aws-*- AWS credential helper directoriesmoat-claude-staging-*- Claude configuration staging directoriesmoat-codex-staging-*- Codex configuration staging directoriesmoat-npm-*- npm credential configuration directoriesmoat-gemini-staging-*- Gemini configuration staging directories
+moat-aws-*- AWS credential helper directoriesagentops-aws-*- AWS credential helper directories (legacy)moat-claude-staging-*- Claude configuration staging directoriesmoat-codex-staging-*- Codex configuration staging directoriesmoat-npm-*- npm credential configuration directories

 Only directories older than --min-age are removed.